 Piñatex is a leather alternative based on pineapple extracts and petroleum resin.
 Dan & Mez also has a reforestation program where they plant ten trees for every watch sold.

 Dan & Mez is one of the most environmentally committed designers.
 They promote sustainable practices and products and even have a blog where you can learn everything about new sustainable fabrics and products.

 Votch is a British company manufacturing cruelty-free watches while also making them as sustainable as possible.
 All their watches are fully vegan and free from heavy metals.
 Their designs are minimalist will look good on any outfit.
 They have a wide variety of options where you can choose from.

-Besides making their best to avoid animal cruelty and be enviromentally responsible, Votch also donates 10% of their profits to different charities and organizations working to help animals and promote a kinder way of living.
+Besides doing their best to avoid animal cruelty and be environmentally responsible, Votch also donates 10% of their profits to different charities and organizations working to help animals and promote a kinder way of living.

-If you have any brands that should be included on our list, we’d love to hear about them in the comments below.
+If you know any sustainable watch brands that should be included on our list, we’d love to hear about them in the comments below.

 Other great sites have also put together some sustainable watch lists that you should check out: